xero/moebius-web/README.md

 # Load Font

 Allows a font image to be loaded for the current session.
 The font must be drawn as white text on a black background and aligned to a 16x16 grid with no additional spacing.
 Each glyph must be 8 pixels wide, and no more than 32 pixels high.
+Any transparency (alpha channel) information will be ignored.

 See also '[Save Font](#save-font)', '[Clear Font](#clear-font)', and '[Changing the default filename](#changedefaultfilename)'.